Coarea Reduction, Sparse Transfer, and Geometric Recomposition for Synchronized Singular Forms: Examples and geometric regimes

 In particular, if $\phi=\psi=\theta$, then $r_\phi=r_\psi=r_\theta$ and $w_\phi=w_\psi=w_\theta$, and the reduced form takes the symmetric form

 Likewise, if $h(x)=H(|x|)$ is radial, the fiber operator collapses to

-This shows that, in the full radial regime, the geometric recomposition no longer has any implicit content: it is reduced to multiplication by the pushforward density and composition with the radial inverse of the phase.
+This shows that, in the full radial regime, the geometric recomposition has no implicit content left: it reduces to multiplication by the pushforward density and composition with the radial inverse of the phase.

 \paragraph{Toy model: pure polynomial flattening.}